Virtual-Coffee/VC-Community-Docs/monthly-challenges/build-in-public/README.md

 We aim to learn to communicate around a project, show the development process, give confidence, and be proud of any progress made.

+> **Note:** In 2021, we dedicated June to the Build in Public challenge and July to Demo Day.
+Since July 2022, we have combined them into one challenge.
+If you'd like to know the history, you can find it in the [archive](../build-in-public/archive/) folder.

 > [!TIP]
 > Read our [`facilitator-docs.md`](../facilitators-docs.md) to learn how to handle tasks before and after challenges, as well as the technical guidelines.